The Canadian Urban Environmental Health Research Consortium

 Every location in Canada can be described by a complex set of environmental factors – the amount of nearby traffic, local air quality, access to greenspaces, opportunities for walking and cycling, the amount of noise and light pollution, to name a few.

-The Canadian Urban Environmental Health Research Consortium will gather and develop measures of environmental factors for every neighbourhood across Canada.
+The Canadian Urban Environmental Health Research Consortium gathers and develops measures of environmental factors for every neighbourhood across Canada.

-By partnering with Canada’s largest cohort and health databases, CANUE members will build an unprecedented capacity to study how these multiple environmental factors are linked to a wide range of health outcomes.
+By partnering with Canada’s largest cohort and health databases, CANUE is building an unprecedented capacity to study how these multiple environmental factors are linked to a wide range of health outcomes.
 This work will enable effective, evidence-based strategies for planning healthy cities and towns, today and in the future.
-By collaborating with similar initiatives around the world, we will develop standard measures of environmental factors, giving environmental health researchers a remarkable opportunity to uncover how these factors create both positive and negative impacts on our health.
-More from our Directors…
+By collaborating with similar initiatives around the world, we are developing standard measures of environmental factors, giving environmental health researchers a remarkable opportunity to uncover how these factors create both positive and negative impacts on our health.